-In this section we provide several simulation results in order to examine the $B_h - CBF$ scheme.
-For instance, we show how (a) we can pick an optimal B_h sequence among all such sequences that satisfy the given constraints; (b) we can decode the information provided by the variable-increment counter in case there are more than h elements; (c) we can trade off the false positive rate against the overflow probability by considering different entry sizes; and (d) we can choose an optimized coding of the counters by coding their difference with their expected values.
+In this section we provide several simulations results in order to examine the B_h-CBF scheme.
+For instance, we show how (a) we can pick an optimal B_h sequence among all possible such sequences; (b) we can decode the information provided by the variable-increment counter in the case when there are more than h elements; (c) we can trade off the false positive rate against the overflow probability for a given number of bits using the entry sizes; and (d) we can choose an optimized coding of the counters by coding either their difference with their expected values.

-We first try to find a B_h sequence that minimizes the false positive rate of the $B_h - CBF$ scheme.
-Based on Theorem 1, for any values of k, m, n, the false positive rate is always decreased when h, l are increased.
-Therefore, given k, m, n, the false positive rate is minimized when $h, \ell \to \infty$.
+We first try to find a B_h sequence that minimizes the false positive rate of the B_h-CBF scheme.
+Based on Equation (1), for any values of k,m,n, the false positive rate is always decreased when h,l are increased.
+Therefore, given k,m,n, the false positive rate is minimized when $h,\ell\to\infty$.
 Unfortunately, we encounter some constraints on their values.
-We also observe that according to this theorem the false positive rate of the $B_h - CBF$ scheme depends only on the parameters h, l of the B_h sequence and not on the specific values of $\{v_1, v_2, ..., v\ell\}$.
-As explained later, this is not the case for the improved $B_h - CBF$ scheme.
-Upon insertion of an element x, the counter with variable increments is incremented by the element $v{g_i(x)} \in D$, thus the increment is at most v_l .
-Since each of the counters has a fixed size we would like to bound this increment.
-For example, we can bound the maximal increment to be at most $2^4 - 1 = 15$, i.e. require that $v{\ell} \leq 15$.
-In such a case, we can deduce that the variable-increment counter needs approximately four more bits than the typical CBF counter size of four bits, i.e. it requires a total of about eight bits.
-Now, with such a constraint, we have a tradeoff: we can choose a B_h sequence with large h and small l or vice versa.
-In our case, there are four different possibilities: First, we can have a B_h sequence with $\ell = 15, h = 1$, i.e. a B_1 sequence of all the 15 elements of [1, 15].
+We also observe that according to this formula the false positive rate of the basic scheme depends only on the parameters h,l of the B_h sequence and not on the specific values of $\{v_1,v_2,...,v\ell\}$.
+Upon insertion of an element x, the counter with variable increment, is incremented by the element $v{q_i(x)} \in D$, thus the increment is at most v{l} .
+Since each of the counters has a fixed size we must bound this increment.
+For example, we can bound the maximal increment to be at most $2^4-1=15$, i.e. require that $v\ell \leq 15$.
+In such a case, we can deduce that the variable-increment counter needs approximately four more bits than the typical counter size of four bits of CBF, i.e. it requires a total of about eight bits.
+Now, with such a constraint, we have a tradeoff: we can choose B_h sequence with large h and small l or vice versa.
+In our case, there are four different possibilities: First, we can have a B_h sequence with $\ell = 15, h = 1$, i.e. a B_1 sequence of all the 15 elements of [1,15].
 Second, we can use a B_2 sequence, which has a maximal size of $\ell = 5$.
 Similarly, there is a maximal size of $\ell = 4$ for h = 3.
 We can also find a B{12} sequence of size $\ell = 3$.
 We assume the following parameters: n = 1024 and the number of bits per elements is bpe = 30, i.e. the total memory size is $n \cdot bpe$ bits.
-For each of these four possibilities of the parameters of the B_h sequences, a minimal false positive rate is achieved for some value of k.
+For each of these four possibilities, a minimal false positive rate is achieved for some value of k.